|Nutrition Facts (per serving)|

 There are two main tricks to making this dish great.
 Start the potatoes in a single layer in the pan with plenty of fat and do not put a cover on the pan.
 These potatoes will take 20 to 30 minutes to cook to a crispy, golden brown but the wait is worth it.
 The smell of potatoes, bacon, and onions cooking is irresistible.

-How to Make German Cottage Potatoes With Bacon
+Click Play to See This German Cottage Potatoes With Bacon Recipe Come Together

 Gather the ingredients.

 Chop bacon or "Bauchspeck" into small pieces and cook in a large frying pan (11 or 12 inches) until limp.